Calling all the attention of parents: before you can use a baby nasal aspirator, know there is a limit to how often you can use them.

 We understand your concern for your little one’s stuffy nose.
 So don’t worry, because we, too, want what’s best for your baby, especially if the aspirator is needed for sleeping.

-This article will walk you through what you’ll need before you use a nasal aspirator/baby bulb nasal aspirator, as well as the step-by-step procedure on how to use it on your baby.
+This article will walk you through what you’ll need before you use a nasal aspirator/baby bulb syringe, as well as the step-by-step procedure on how to use it on your baby.

 What You’ll Need to Use a Nasal Aspirator